pavel-vorobyev/swagger-ui-py/README.md

 # swagger-ui-py
-Swagger UI for Python web framework, such Tornado, Flask, Quart, aiohttp, Sanic and Falcon.
+Swagger UI for Python web framework, such Tornado, Flask, Quart, aiohttp, Sanic, Falcon and Pyramid.

 Only support Python3.